julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. anti-spam/naughty stuff
+    0. submission limit rule on /new
-    2. refactors
+    1. refactors

-nice to do:
+        - replace message = liked, message = deleted, etc. with status code 204
-- check if any remaining fetches should be wrapped in redirect util
+    2. anti-spam/naughty stuff
-- some preventative actions in place to prevent spamming
+        - way to report links as NSFW
         - probably some way to detect porn/gore and add NSFW tag
             - (and prevent it from being removed)

-    - way to report links as NSFW
+nice to do:
 - update marvel char name tags to be uppercase

 ### Features